kenwals/shinrin-yoku/README.md

 I shared the project on the peer review channel and also with firends.
 No Usability issues were raised with me.

+Lighthouse Accessibility validation gave me interesting insights on issues that would impact visually imparied visitors to the sight, as a result i made efforts to improve access for this audience.

 ### Compatibility Testing

 | Screen size\Browser                          | Chrome | Firefox | Edge |